jrwilliams6238/jrwilliams6238.github.io/_pages/about.md

 **Analysis of Aware Homes**
-Utilized **Pandas** and **TensorFlow** to create deep recurrent models capable of labeling activity from live sensor data Developed clustering methods for unsupervised activity detection, bootstrapping the training of supervised models
+Utilized **Pandas** and **TensorFlow** to create deep recurrent models capable of labeling activity from live sensor data

 **Topological interpretations of Diplomacy**
-Used graph theory and topology to recreate the traditional Avalon Hill Diplomacy map as a Mobius Strip, retaining its original graph structure
+Used topology to recreate the traditional Diplomacy map as a Mobius Strip, retaining its original graph structure

 **Skills**: Python (PyTorch, TensorFlow), Java, C++, R, SQL, AWS, React